ab91/cross-platform-best-practices-java/README.md

     // If using the EU DC
     mvn clean install -Dregion=eu
 > NOTE: Make sure you are in the folder `junit4-examples` when you execute these commands

+## JUnit5
+In my examples, I am using maven as the build automation tool, there are other tools such as Gradle.

+From the [maven website](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter) I selected Junit5 latest version and copied it to my [pom file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/pom.xml#L22)
+Please note that JUnit5 is called Junit Jupiter

+In JUnit5, there are many new options to use [parameters in methods](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-sources), but the challenge for me was that this is per method, and I was looking for something global but couldn’t find it.
+So I selected to use [CSV file](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-sources-CsvFileSource) and added the parameters to all [the tests](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/src/test/java/com/saucelabs/tests/DemoBasicTest.java#L16)
+The CSV file format is as you want to handle it later.
+I created the [CSV file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/src/test/resources/crossPlatformData.csv) that includes the capability name and the capability value separated by slashes

+[BeforeEach method](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/src/test/java/com/saucelabs/tests/BaseTest.java#L40) will run before each test.
+I found out that the testInfo parameter includes the CSV file parameters that we defined for each method.
+Each time, testInfo will include a row from the csv file and a row is a platform we want to run.
+I developed [a method](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/src/test/java/com/saucelabs/tests/BaseTest.java#L108) to handle the data from the csv file and set them in a map structure where the key is the capability name, and the value is the capability value.

+Defining the parallel execution is done In the [pom file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/junit5-examples/pom.xml#L38) by adding the maven-surefire-plugin
+There are many options to run in parallel using JUnit5 and more info can be found in the [JUnit5 documentation](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution)

+Running the Web App tests on Sauce Labs:

+    // If using the US DC
+    mvn clean install -Dregion=us

+    // If using the EU DC
+    mvn clean install -Dregion=eu
+> NOTE: Make sure you are in the folder `junit5-examples` when you execute these commands

+## TestNG
+In my examples, I am using maven as the build automation tool, there are other tools such as Gradle.

+From the [maven website](https://mvnrepository.com/artifact/org.testng/testng) I selected TestNG latest version and copied it to my [pom file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/testng-xml/pom.xml#L22)

+Running the Web App tests on Sauce Labs:

+    // If using the US DC
+    mvn clean install -Dregion=us

+    // If using the EU DC
+    mvn clean install -Dregion=eu
+> NOTE: Make sure you are in the folder `testng-xml` when you execute these commands